leo-arch/clifm/README.md

 ## Support

 CliFM is C99 and POSIX-1.2008 compliant (if compiled with the `_BE_POSIX` flag).
 See [compilation](https://github.com/leo-arch/clifm/blob/master/src/README.md#4-compilation).\
-It works on Linux, FreeBSD, and Haiku, on x86 and ARM architectures.
+It works on Linux and FreeBSD, on x86 and ARM architectures.

 ---